 Apart from these, international students can also help fill the skilled positions available for different Australian sectors.
 Offering them these rights could help the country fill the pandemic-driven skills shortage across its sectors.

-As the Australian border is now opening, providing additional employment incentives for international students will prompt them to study in the country, which is in particular need of skilled workers.
+As the Australian border is now opening, providing additional employment incentives for international students will prompt them to study in the Australia, which is in particular need of skilled workers.

 MSM Unify is your one-stop source platform that connects students, higher education institutions, and agents in Australia, New Zealand, and the world.
 Sign up now to get the latest updates and information on international education.